blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ## **Analyze results**

 We chose to look at F1 score for our model as our dataset was fairly well balanced.
 F1 score is the harmonic mean of precision and recall.
 It will be more sensitive to the weaker of the two metrics, which makes the F1 score a conservative estimate of the model performance.
 Our model had an F1 score of 0.717 which is not too bad for a quick first attempt at sentiment analysis considering our dataset contains two different types of tweets (food/product and movie reviews).
 We would not, however, recommend rolling this out as-is because the impact of misclassifying a tweet is too large (28%).
-Translating this to business terms, I would predict that 79 people liked my restaurant/movie/product when, in fact, they did not.
-This error would lead me into a false sense of security instead of prompting me to improve my business, which could have a disastrous impact.
+Translating this to business terms, the model would predict that 79 people liked your restaurant/movie/product when, in fact, they did not.
+This error would lead you into a false sense of security instead of prompting you to improve your business, which could have a disastrous impact.

-You can now compare the results you achieved in this tutorial to the results of your NLP Individual Assignment.
+You can now compare the results you achieved in this tutorial to the results from your NLP Individual Assignment.
 Feel free to play around with the tutorial and change the pre-processing you do on your data, the model you use and the hyperparameter tuning/model parameters.

 ## **Deploying your model** (9)